Preemptive Scheduling

 [INFO] process 9 terminated after 0 timer interrupts, turnaround time: 2269ms, response time: 240ms, CPU time: 1670msTIP

 Try to explain the different statistics between loop 500 and loop 500 silent.
-For example, why loop 500 encounters no timer interrupt and loop 500 silent encounters 12, although the CPU time is close?
-Note that QEMU can run faster or slower on different machines, so you can see time statistics different from above.
-The above statistics are printed by running egos-2000 on MacBook Air (M2, 2022) and QEMU v7.2.5 released by xPack.
+For example, why does loop 500 encounter no timer interrupts and loop 500 silent encounter 12, although the CPU time is close?
+Note that QEMU can run faster or slower on different machines, so you may see time statistics that differ from the above.
+The above statistics are generated by running egos-2000 on a MacBook Air (M2, 2022) with QEMU v7.2.5 from xPack.

 Multilevel feedback queue